Book publishing

 The value of a print book in the digital age

-30 October 2013 by in Book publishing
+30 October 2013 by Admin in Book publishing

 Yet another great article from Publishing Perspectives here.
 It’s arguing about the value in this digital age of print in certain sectors and it’s an argument that we at Infinite Ideas constantly engage with.

 The rise of e-books over the last few years has been a phenomenon; the effect they have had on the (pretty antiquated) business of publishing is reflected in the range and scope of the e-reading technology now available.
-In the same way as the rise of TV was seen by many as the death knell of radio, there has been a cry that e-books will replace print books entirely some tiRelax and reading book on the cloudme very soon.
+In the same way as the rise of TV was seen by many as the death knell of radio, there has been a cry that e-books will replace print books entirely some time very soon.
 I think this is true in some sectors (think mass market paperbacks – always as a physical offering something of a disposable item, given to charity shops or left in hotel rooms once read).
 Of course, consumers switching to digital has affected the music and the newspaper industries too; the question is how to continue to monetarise content which people now expect to get either for free or at least very cheaply.

 In an attempt to do just that, Kevin Kelly has published a large format collection of reviews around his Cool Tools website, called A Catalogue of Possibilities.
 It sounds perfect as a web offering and he starts off by making some interesting observations about printed books: